 In alignment with the WCJC Mission of educating the total person, the Department of Education/ Early Childhood strives to facilitate students’ understanding of a variety of theories of child development.
 Each child development theory emphasizes only one domain, yet children develop in physical, cognitive, social, and emotional areas simultaneously, suggesting the need for a comprehensive theoretical foundation.
-In addition, since children develop within a unique social-cultural context in a particular historical setting, contextual theorists (Maslow, Bronfenbrenner, Erikson) are applied to the study of children.
+In addition, since children develop within a unique social-cultural context in a particular historical setting, contextual theorists (Maslow, Vygotsky, Bronfenbrenner, and Erikson) are applied to the study of children.
 The department believes that students should discover a variety of theories to use as tools to assist them in the interpretation of children’s development within the context of the family, child care setting, peer group, educational setting, and larger community.
 Theories are analyzed for their strengths and shortcomings from an objective, logical perspective.
 This belief is aligned with the college’s mission to encourage the pursuit of knowledge, with the department’s mission to increase students’ knowledge about child development and best practices in Early Childhood Education, and with NAEYC Standard 1: Promoting child development and learning.

 In accordance with the college’s mission to benefit the community and the program’s mission to provide optimum early childhood programs for the larger community, the department seeks the counsel and advice of professionals from the Early Childhood field who work and reside in the larger community (Wharton, Matagorda, and Fort Bend counties).
 This is accomplished through regular interaction with the Early Childhood Advisory Board.
 Each semester, feedback from the board helps assure that the Early Childhood program accomplishes the college’s mission to prepare graduates for entry-level positions, for advancement in various occupations, and for transfer to baccalaureate granting institutions.
 Additionally, this advances the program’s mission to support the fullest achievement of each student’s potential.